 - Yes, dogs can eat pumpkin

-- Feed cooked: ornamental pumpkins are toxic!
+- Feed it cooked: ornamental pumpkins are toxic!

 - Good for digestion and low in calories

 Pumpkin contains beta-carotene (vitamin A), vitamins C and E, and potassium.
-The fiber is particularly valuable: it regulates the gut in both directions.
+The fiber is especially valuable: it regulates the gut in both directions.
 With diarrhea, it absorbs excess fluid; with constipation, it stimulates bowel movement.

-How to Prepare Pumpkin
+How to prepare pumpkin

-Nutritional Values and Dosage
+Nutritional values and dosage

 Guidelines by body weight: